firesharkstudios/butterfly-server/README.md

 ![Logo of the project](https://raw.githubusercontent.com/jehna/readme-best-practices/master/sample-logo.png)

 # Butterfly Framework
-> Declarative framework for building real-time web apps using C#
+> Declarative framework for building real-time apps using C#

 Create real-time web apps with minimal coding.
 Declare the data that should be synchronized with each client using familiar SELECT syntax.
 Let the Butterfly Framework send the initial data and any changes to every client.